deepbind/Analysis_of_Boston_House_Data/README.md

 SOURCE/CITATION

-   1   Lichman, M. (2013).
+   1. Lichman, M. (2013).
 UCI Machine Learning Repository [http://archive.ics.uci.edu/ml].
-Irvine, CA: University of California, School of Information
+Irvine, CA: University of California, School of Information and Computer Science.\\
-       and Computer Science.
-   2   James, Gareth, Daniela Witten, Trevor Hastie, and Robert Tibshirani.
+   2. James, Gareth, Daniela Witten, Trevor Hastie, and Robert Tibshirani.
 An Introduction to Statistical Learning: with Applications in
-       R. Springer: 2017.
+        R. Springer: 2017.\\
-   3   Harrison, D. and D. L. Rubinfeld (1978).
+   3. Harrison, D. and D. L. Rubinfeld (1978).
 Hedonic prices and the demand for clean air.
 Journal of Environmental Economics and
-       Management, 5, 81-102.
+         Management, 5, 81-102.\\
-   4   Introduction to Linear Regression Analysis by Douglas C Montgomery, Elizabeth APeck, G. Geoffrey Vining.
+   4. Introduction to Linear Regression Analysis by Douglas C Montgomery, Elizabeth APeck, G. Geoffrey Vining.